-The recent arrests, deportations and detentions during these last days appear to be a result of the implementation by the Chinese authorities in the Xinjiang Uighur Autonomous Region (XUAR) of a policy to compel all Uyghur students studying abroad to return to the XUAR.
-Indeed, the recent spate of arrests, detentions and deportations appear to follow a meeting held on 19 June 2017 between Egyptian Interior Minister Magdy Abd al-Ghaffar and Chinese Deputy Public Security Minister Chin Zhimin, in which he stressed China's eagerness to exchange information about "extremist organizations."
+The recent arrests, deportations and detentions appear to be a result of the implementation by the Chinese authorities in the Xinjiang Uyghur Autonomous Region (XUAR) of a policy to compel all Uyghur students studying abroad to return to the XUAR.
+Indeed, the recent spate of arrests, detentions and deportations appear to follow a meeting held on 19 June 2017 between Egyptian Interior Minister Magdy Abd al-Ghaffar and Chinese Deputy Public Security Minister Chin Zhimin, in which the Minsiter stressed China's eagerness to exchange information about "extremist organizations."
 In September 2016, Egypt's Interior Ministry and China's Public Security Ministry also signed a technical cooperation agreement, pledging increased efforts against terrorism and the sharing of Chinese expertise.

-It is feared that those Uyghurs already deported from Egypt back to XUAR, as well as those facing imminent deportation, may be at risk of torture, other cruel, inhuman and degrading treatment or punishment or arbitrary detention.
-It is also worrying that there have been accusations against the Uyghurs, a Turkic-speaking Muslim minority, of "separatism" and "religious extremism" by the Chinese Authorities.
-According to information received, a number of Uyghurs studying in Egypt did return to XUAR earlier this year as a result of pressure being exerted on them to return through the detention of their family members.
+Based on other information received in relation to forced returns of other Uyghurs to China, it is feared that those Uyghurs already deported from Egypt back to China, as well as those facing imminent deportation, may be at risk of torture, other cruel, inhuman and degrading treatment or punishment or arbitrary detention.
+According to information received, a number of Uyghurs studying in Egypt did return to XUAR earlier this year as a result of pressure being exerted on them to return through the detention of their family members in XUAR.
 Upon their return, some students were reportedly tortured and some sentenced to 15 years in prison for "spreading extremism."
 Others have allegedly not been seen again.
+Uyghurs, a Turkic-speaking Muslim minority, are often accused of "separatism" and "religious extremism" by the Chinese Authorities.

-While we do not wish to prejudge the accuracy of these allegations, we wish to express serious concern about the reported practices of arrest, detention and deportations, which appear to be contrary to international human rights law.
-In particular, grave concern is expressed at the reported practice of deportation, which according to the information received, may expose those affected to at risk of torture and other cruel, inhuman and degrading treatment or punishment.
+While we do not wish to prejudge the accuracy of these allegations, we wish to express serious concern about the reported practices of arrest, detention and deportations of Uyghur students and members of their families, which appear to be contrary to international human rights law.
+In particular, grave concern is expressed at the policy to compel all Uyghur students studying abroad to return to the XUAR, which according to the information received, may expose those affected to at risk of torture and other cruel, inhuman and degrading treatment or punishment.